~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Itinerary:

-We work with tour participants to develop an itinerary that best meets the ambitions, physical abilities, and paddling experience of every group, while the trip duration and current marine forecast have an impact on where we will visit.
-In general, we tend to highlight both the southeast and northeast areas of the Island, as its finger-bays and barrier islands host an area of truly world-class sea kayaking opportunities.
-For some of our shorter tours the group may prefer to set up a base camp (Sample Base Camp Itinerary) whereas in many other tours camp will be set up in multiple locations in order to explore more of the island.
-AS mentioned previously, participants ability and mother nature and the two primary factors in dictating the tour schedule.
+We work with tour participants to develop an itinerary that best meets the ambitions, physical abilities, and experience of every group, while the trip duration and current weather forecasts have an impact on where we will visit.
+In general, we tend to highlight both the southeast and northeast areas of the Island.
+For kayaking, ISRO’s finger-bays and barrier islands host an area of truly world-class sea kayaking opportunities.
+For backpacking, hiking the Greenstone Ridge is an awe inspiring experience that one will not soon forget.
+For some of our shorter tours the group may prefer to set up a base camp whereas in many other tours camp will be set up in multiple locations in order to explore more of the island.
+As mentioned previously, participants ability and mother nature are the two primary factors in dictating our tour schedule.

 It is also recommended to schedule a few days beforehand or afterward to explore the Keweenaw Peninsula.
 It’s rude to play favorites and one would not wish to offend the Keweenaw Peninsula by only visiting her more celebrated sister, Isle Royale.
-Geologically these two share the same foundational volcanic bedrock and have incredibly similar rocky shorelines, uninhabited barrier islands, and unique rock formations — making the Keweenaw Water Trail (a 100+ mile route circumnavigating the peninsula) an epic exploration.
+Geologically these two share the same foundational volcanic bedrock and have incredibly similar rocky shorelines, uninhabited barrier islands, and unique rock formations — making the Keweenaw Water an epic exploration.
 What’s more, the Keweenaw Peninsula is the more human populated sister, meaning she arguably boasts a more robust heritage and list of “things-to-do” for outdoor adventurers, historical buffs, and the curious explorers in general.

 ~~~~~~~~~~~~~~~~~~